 The team is directed by crew chief Chris (Coneman) James.
 His knowledge, patience and countless hours have made ABR the success it is today!
 Chris has overseen all modifications done since the purchase of the original RX-7.

 Now moving onto the Camaro the team of Chris James, Curtis James and Kris Dickson perform all the fabrication and race day preparations and race setup, and have been an integral part of the team since its inception.
+We have been lucky enough to meet Matt Savini from MT Motorsports and his knowledge and expertise have been unrivaled in getting this Camaro sorted out.
 Kris Dickson has done an amazing job of repairing the chassis, building a new exhaust system and seat mounts, and installing the Carbon Fiber dash for the Camaro!

 The Camaro is actually quite a rare find, it is one of 135 factory built 1LE Camaro's for 1994.
 Total 1LE production for the 4th generation Camaro (1993-2002) was only 464!
 The 1LE package for 1994 consisted of Koni Shocks, stiffer suspension bushings, stiffer springs, larger sway bars, heavy duty oil cooler, fog light delete option, the LT1 5.7 litre engine with heavy duty cooling and the T56 6-speed trans.
 Air conditioning was not available on 1LE cars until later years.
 Also rare on 1LE cars was the ability to have the roof painted body color instead of black like other Camaro's of its year.

 The car was orginally built by Trac Motorsports and competed in the Michelin Endurance series, and was later run by Steve Kent in various regional race series including the Touring GT series.